andrewwatson/goslackbot/README.md

 # goslackbot

+This is a fork of the excellent Slack Bot framework by andrewwatson: https://github.com/andrewwatson/goslackbot

+This fork is meant for experimenting with some ideas and implementing some of the features from the howdy.ai botkit: https://github.com/howdyai/botkit

+I will try to document all changes accordingly and submit PRs back to https://github.com/andrewwatson/goslackbot when appropriate

+The sample code below is from the original README.

+---

 A Slack Bot framework Written in Go

 A simple RTM Slack Bot that allows you to either register a channel for new messages to be sent to you or to specify a callback function directly.